 If you suspect that your hair loss is the result of anemia, it’s important that you first discuss your health with a doctor.
 Sudden hair loss can be surprising and upsetting, but it’s most important to treat the underlying condition before addressing hair loss.
 Depending on the specifics of your condition, your doctor may recommend an iron-rich diet, supplements, or another course of treatment.

 Many anemic people may be well-positioned to regrow the hair that they lost.
 In the event that regrowth is not a viable option, there are still options available.
 Through scalp micropigmentation, the team at Hairline Ink works to help clients rebuild their confidence by reversing the appearance of hair loss.
-To discuss the options that we can offer you, call us today at 585-250-0835.
+We offer Scalp Micropigmentation in over 50 US cities.
+Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or get a free quote!